-At time T - 1 any online algorithm must be at some node in G. Consider two arbitrary nodes u and v.
+At time T-1 any online algorithm must be at some node in G. Consider two arbitrary nodes u and v.
 If the algorithm is at u the adversary can release a request from v to u.
 If the algorithm is not at u the adversary can release a request from u to v.
 In either case the online algorithm cannot satisfy the request while an optimal algorithm can.

-Algorithm 1 describes the GRF algorithm.[†] The main idea is that for every time unit for which there is some unserved request, GRF either moves to the source location of the request with the highest revenue or serves a previously issued request with the highest revenue.
-However, when the time limit is odd, the algorithm first waits for one time unit to allow more requests to arrive, so it can make a more informed decision about which requests to serve.
+Algorithm 1.1 describes the GRF algorithm.[†] The main idea is that for every time unit for which there is some unserved request, GRF either moves to the source location of the request with the highest revenue or serves a previously issued request with the highest revenue.